The conference begins in !

 About the Conference

 The Colorado Science Conference for Professional Development is a one-day conference that provides professional development regarding science content, education strategy, and research.

 Our conference is geared towards anyone interested in science education, including K-12 teachers, college instructors, informal educators, administrators, pre-service teachers, and retired teachers.
 In addition, the Colorado Science Conference provides 5 hours of re-licensure credit.

-As always, the conference will feature presentations regarding the science content areas of biology, chemistry, earth and space science, physics, and environmental science within the education settings of Early Childhood Education, K-12, College, and Informal Education.
+The conference will feature over 60 presentations regarding the science content areas of biology, chemistry, earth and space science, physics, and environmental science within the education settings of Early Childhood Education, K-12, College, and Informal Education.

 Participate in this year's Colorado Science Conference for Professional Development as a:

 Exhibitor - Reach out to educators interested in science education and science content by becoming a conference exhibitor.

 Check out the agenda here!
 (Agenda subject to change.)